inspiros/lantorch/README.md

     - This also means we can use arbitrarily large model running on a separate thread, and it _doesn't_ affect the video streaming pipeline.
 - Interactiveness:
-    - You can interact/animate with model outputs overlayed on the video using Qt's GraphicsItems, and overlay whatever you want.
+    - Model outputs are overlayed on the video using subclasses of ``QGraphicsItems``, which can be animated/interacted with.
     - Benefits from other Qt's infrastructures.

 </td>